 Normal birth control methods do not include emergency contraception.
 However, if a condom breaks or after unprotected sexual activity, it can be used to prevent pregnancy.
 A woman uses emergency contraception after having sex to lower her risk of becoming pregnant.

 There are two emergency contraceptive methods:

 - An emergency contraceptive pill (ECP), also known as the “morning-after pill”, is a hormonal pill that prevents ovulation and should be taken as soon as possible following unprotected sexual activity.
 Women may use emergency contraceptives for up to five days following unprotected sex, but the earlier the tablets are taken, the more effective they will be.

 - Copper IUD.
 Within five days of unprotected sex, a copper IUD can be implanted as an additional emergency contraceptive method.
 A copper IUD can decrease the likelihood of a fertilized egg implanting in the uterus by affecting sperm motility, which lowers the likelihood of fertilization.
 Additionally, the IUD can offer long-term contraception.

 Schedule your appointment at Novomed today!

-If you want to learn more about the available contraception methods, make an appointment today by calling toll-free 8006686 or clicking the live chat icon at the bottom of the screen.
+If you want to learn more about the available contraception methods, make an appointment with one of our expert gynecologists in Dubai by calling toll-free 8006686 or clicking the live chat icon at the bottom of the screen.